-|Appearance||Will stand out from the website content and can be intrusive (if not properly placed).||Will fit right into the website design and native ads are less intrusive.|
+|Appearance||Stand out from the website content and can be intrusive (if not properly placed).||It fits right into the website design, and native ads are less intrusive.|

-|Placement||Usually on the top or side of the page, aside from content copy.||Within/In-between the content.|
+|Placement||Usually on the top or side of the page, aside from the content.||Within/in-between the content.|

-|Ad Viewability||Could be high if the ad is placed in the right place.||Relatively higher as they are subtly placed within the content|
+|Ad Viewability||It could be high if the ad is placed in the right place.||Relatively higher as they are subtly placed within the content.|

-|CTR||Low as display ads are often ignored.||High as users tend to click the native ads.|
+|CTR||Low-performing display ads are often ignored.||High as users tend to click the native ads.|

-|Target purpose||The ideal choice for remarketing campaigns||Ideal for driving the audience to the brand or product landing pages.|
+|Target purpose||The ideal choice for remarketing campaigns.||Ideal for driving the audience to the brand or product landing pages.|

 Game of Performance Metrics